bperak/ConGraCNet/README.md

 4- Run 01-collocations.py to see list of collocations for a lexeme

-5 -Run cells in 02-ConGraCNet-coordination.py to see networks
+5 -Run cells in 02-ConGraCNet-coordination.py to process lexical networks using the ConGraCNet method